 Material: Naturally fallen palm leaves or compressed bamboo

-Designs: Plates, trays, square/round platters
+Designs: Plates, trays, square or round platters

 11. PLA-Lined Kraft Soup Containers